 Most of her professional career has been at Johns Hopkins.
 As a faculty member in Infectious Diseases since 1998, she serves as a co-Director of the HIV Outcomes clinical research program.
 As director of the Adult Ryan White HIV/AIDS Program, she develops service contracts and clinical programs that enhance access to medical and support services for the uninsured/underinsured.
 Prior to her faculty appointment, she entered into the field of HIV, working as a Research Coordinator and then as Clinic Manager of the Moore Clinic, one of the largest HIV clinics in Baltimore, Maryland.
 She was a research assistant and project manager in the Division of Clinical Pharmacology and the Office of Quality Improvement.
 Prior to working in clinical research Ms. Keruly worked as a critical care nurse.

 Ms. Keruly is a member of the American Board of Internal Medicine Infectious Disease Board.
 She is also a board member of the HIV Medicine Association and the Ryan White Medical Providers Coalition, and she sits on the advisory board of Maryland's AIDS Drug Assistance Program.
 She worked with regional providers and HIV consumers on the Greater Baltimore HIV Planning Council for 14 years, with four of those years serving as Chair/co-Chair.

 Ms. Keruly received her diploma in nursing from St. Vincent's College of Nursing, Bridgeport, Connecticut.
 She earned a bachelor's of science degree in nursing and a master's of science degree as an adult nurse practitioner from the University of Maryland, Baltimore County.

-As of January 2017, Ms. Keruly reported the following external relationships:
+As of August 2019, Ms. Keruly reported the following external relationships: